shakilkhanSAU/Educare-review-site/README.md

 1. Free and premium learning environment for all
 2. Different courses are offered by EDUCare for business
-3. English for Kids for under 7 children
+3. English for Kids for under 7 years old children

 Online education system make EDUCare more reachable from anywhere of the World